catalyst/moodle-auth_enrolkey/README.md

 # Setup
 Enable the Token authentication plugin.
     `(Site administration > Plugins > Authentication > Manage Authentication)`

+On the same page to manage authentication options, scroll down to the common settings and select `Token Authentication` in the Self Registration drop down list for `registerauth`.

 Enable the Self enrolment plugin.
     `(Site administration > Plugins > Enrolments > Manage enrol plugins)`